noislabs/docs2/src/randdrop.md

-This randdrop aproach is used by Nois to airdrop NOIS tokens to other IBC blockchains but also any other protocol wishing to make a randdrop using Nois instead of a standard airdrop can follow this guide.
+This randdrop aproach is used by Nois to airdrop NOIS tokens to other IBC blockchains but also any other protocol wishing to make a randdrop using Nois instead of a standard airdrop can follow this guide to randrop their tokens to some community.

 ## How it works